 Discharges, including pentachlorophenol, from Westfield Mill have in the past been blamed for the total demise of salmonids and the virtual elimination of coarse fish below Westfield.
 Following the elimination of use of this chemical in around 1988 and other more recent improvements at Westfield Mill, the River Avon has shown a marked improvement from that point down stream.

 After the Avon receives the Logie Water the gradient increases until it falls through a steep-sided gorge with a series of falls and pools at Wallace’s Cave near Muiravonside House.
 When it reaches its confluence with the Manuel Burn the gradient eases as the flood plain widens at Linlithgow.
 At Birkhill below Linlithgow the river enters another short gorge before it reaches the tidal flats at Grangemouth and into the estuary at Kinneil.

-The majority of the fishing on the river is leased by the Linlithgow Angling Club, Avonvalley Angling Association and Slamannan Angling Club, together forming the River Avon Federation.
+The majority of the fishing on the river is leased by the Linlithgow Angling Club, Avonvalley Angling Association and Slamannan Angling and Protective Association, together forming the River Avon Federation.

 River Level Data provided by SEPA for the Avon at Polmonthill